251027-Java/java-garbage-collection-walkerrd2/README.md

 ```

 **Questions**:
 1. Did G1GC achieve the target pause time?
+Yes; longest was 10.13ms
-2. What trade-offs did you observe?
+2. What trade-offs did you observe? small collections and full compactions were performed, many "Pause Young" and "Pause Full", while pause times are short, collector may run more often, increasing overall CPU usage and reducing Throughput

 ## Deliverables
 1. Completed `MemoryLabApp.java`